st-tech/zr-obp/examples/online/README.md

     --random_state $random_state
 ```
 - `$n_runs` specifies the number of simulation runs in the experiment to estimate standard deviations of the performance of OPE estimators.
-- `$n_rounds` and `$n_actions` specify the number of rounds (or samples) and the number of actions of the synthetic bandit data.
+- `$n_rounds` and `$n_actions` specify the sample size and the number of actions of the synthetic bandit data.
 - `$dim_context` specifies the dimension of context vectors.
 - `$n_sim` specifeis the simulations in the Monte Carlo simulation to compute the ground-truth policy value.
 - `$evaluation_policy_name` specifeis the evaluation policy and should be one of "bernoulli_ts", "epsilon_greedy", "lin_epsilon_greedy", "lin_ts, lin_ucb", "logistic_epsilon_greedy", "logistic_ts", or "logistic_ucb".
 - `$n_jobs` is the maximum number of concurrently running jobs.

-For example, the following command compares the estimation performances (relative estimation error; relative-ee) of the OPE estimators using the synthetic bandit feedback data with 100,000 rounds, 30 actions, five dimensional context vectors.
+For example, the following command compares the estimation performance (relative estimation error; relative-ee) of the OPE estimators using synthetic bandit data with 100,000 rounds, 30 actions, five dimensional context vectors.

 ```bash
 python evaluate_off_policy_estimators.py\